Center-for-the-Future-of-Trust/dissentometer/scrape_wikipedia/README.md

 This prevents hammering one language’s API server.

---batch-size 60

-How many page titles to request at once when fetching extracts + langlinks in batch mode.

-Instead of making one API request per page, the scraper groups them:

-With batch size 60, it asks for up to 60 articles at once in a single API call.

-Bigger batch = fewer total HTTP requests = more efficient.

-But too big = slower responses, heavier JSON payloads, and higher memory use.

 -------------

 So if you don’t specify --langs, it runs with --langs all by default.